 And while the Solstice XT 2’s are relatively lightweight, you may want to look elsewhere for a HIIT shoe — despite a firmer cage in the upper cage, they still felt pretty flimsy and unsupportive when completing rounds of skaters and side shuffles.

 Bottom Line: The more natural fit of the Altra Solstice XT 2’s will make everyone’s feet happy.

-How to choose the best cross training shoes
+How to choose the best cross training shoe

-How we tested the best cross training shoes
+How we test the best cross training shoe

 All cross training shoes were evaluated for comfort, performance, versatility, durability, and other usability factors.